 There are also other areas where HR jobs are addressing promising ideas such as use of artificial intelligence in talent acquisition processes and in the analysis of employee survey comments, creation of continuous listening strategies to understand and enhance the employee experience, use of new learning platforms to create personalized development paths, and much more.
 Clearly, these are times bringing growth and challenge to HR.

-Nevertheless, despite the emergence of many new and exciting developments influencing the work of HR professionals, one area of HR – the HR Business Partner role - is still the hottest job in HR.
-A key feature of the HR service delivery model for decades, the HR Business Partner position, when done well, is a complex, relationship-intensive role.
+Nevertheless, despite the emergence of many new and exciting developments influencing the work of HR professionals, one area of HR – the HR business partner role (HRBP) - is still the hottest job in HR.
+A key feature of the HR service delivery model for decades, the HRBP position, when done well, is a complex, relationship-intensive role.
 It is responsible for the two most important contributions HR makes to the business: